renanbastos93/fastpath/README.md

         // not match
         return
     }
-    // Matched and have parameters, so will return a map fmt.Println(params["id"]) // 728342
+    // Matched and have parameters, so will return a slice fmt.Println(params[0]) // 728342
 }
 ```